raldone01/docker-borg-backup-py/README.md

 ## Todo

 * improve this readme
-* improve logging and add option to config to change log level
+* improve logging (syslog and log to file, rotation)
 * Forensics
 * `*_add/*_rem for config keys to append/remove`
 * Prometheus metrics